A Beginner’s Guide to Diamonds and More

 Common Inclusions:

-Needles, Knots, Cavities: Different shapes and surface disruptions
+Needles, Knots, Cavities: Distinct internal or surface disruptions

 Clarity Grades: